How To Get Rid Of A Poison Ivy Rash Overnight

 You can also apply hydrocortisone or calamine lotion along with a cold compress to soothe your irritated and blistering skin.

-Janine Bandcroft, a blogger, discusses recurring bouts of poison oak, possibly linked to childhood exposures.
+Janine Bandcroft, a blogger, discusses recurring bouts of poison oak rash, possibly linked to childhood exposures.
 She discussed how treating poison oak bouts with natural remedies helped her the best.
 She writes, “If you suspect they might be, or if you just want to be sure they aren’t, make a paste of slippery elm bark and cover the affected area.
 Let that sit for about 15 minutes and rinse.
 Slippery elm bark is good for drawing thistles and splinters and thorns out of your body.
 It also helps ease the itch. (i)”.
 She also shares a few more remedies such as avoiding heat, drinking chamomile tea to manage inflammation, and soaking in a detoxifying bath.

 A poison ivy rash usually lasts for two to three weeks.
 But with proper treatment, it can disappear sooner.
 You can also take the following precautionary measures to prevent the recurrence of such rashes.